-Since version 2.8.0 is a significant update that more than doubles over-the-air performances thanks to larger data packets.
+Since version 2.8.0, STM32CubeMonitor-RF more than doubled over-the-air performances thanks to larger data packets.
 When users select the “Optimize MTU size” option in the “OTA Updater”, the software tool increases OTA transfers from 16 kbit/s to 41 kbit/s.
 It is, therefore, an essential quality of life improvement for developers.
 Sending files or updating a device’s firmware are everyday operations during development.
 The faster speeds will ensure developers work faster and more efficiently.

 STM32CubeMonitor-UCPD monitors and helps set up USB-C and Power Delivery systems on STM32 microcontrollers running the ST USB PD stack.
 Developers can use the tool to monitor interactions on the USB-C interface, use sink or source power profiles, and use vendor-defined messages (VDM).
 The tool even has predefined settings to facilitate and hasten developments by handling many of the complexities inherent to these new technologies.
 STM32CubeMonitor-UCPD was integral to the launch of ST’s USB-C Power Delivery ecosystem in 2019.
 Since then, we’ve continued to improve the software to help developers gauge performance and obtain certifications faster.

-One of the most significant additions to STM32CubeMonitor-UCPD 1.2.0 is the integration of the Java machine.
+Since STM32CubeMonitor-UCPD 1.2.0 houses a Java machine.
 Like the other tools in this blog post, the utility has everything needed in the installer.
 Users no longer need to install Java themselves before running the application.
 Additionally, users can now display traces for the voltage and current bus, VDM, UCSI, and more.
 The new STM32CubeMonitor-UCPD also monitors electrical values from the battery.
 Hence, developers can track more processes and understand what is happening when connecting two USB-C devices or using Power Delivery.